Summary. Why yoga works to help fix your fascia “stiffness”.

-I regularly get asked questions like what is the best yoga pose or poses for back pain, or neck pain, or de-stressing, or other challenges.
+I also get asked questions like what is the best yoga pose or poses for back pain, or neck pain, or de-stressing, or other challenges.

 The short answer is that there is no one single pose for any of theses issues.
 But there are many gentle and do-able poses that stretch your fascia.